slvg01/86.14_wind_turbine_sizing/README.md

 # 14---wind-turbine-sizing
-mathab code using lagrangian resolution to find teh optimum of a wind trubine based on some budget and structural constraints
+mathab code using lagrangian resolution to find the optimum of a wind turbine based on some budget and structural constraints